sed-boi/render-stats/README.md

 ## Features

 - **Dynamic Render Statistics:**
   Uses Blender’s render post handler to update live data after each rendered frame.

 - **Browser-friendly UI:**
   Serves an HTML page featuring a responsive progress bar, detailed log console, and live render statistics that refresh every second.

-- **NAT Mapping & IPv6 Support:**
+- **NAT Mapping & Dual‑Stack Support:**
-   Utilizes UPnP (via miniupnpc) to set up real port mappings for IPv6 connections so that your local HTTP server is exposed automatically without extra configuration.
+  Utilizes UPnP (via miniupnpc) to set up real port mappings and creates an IPv6 socket (dual‑stack if available) so that your local HTTP server is exposed automatically without extra configuration.

 - **Automatic QR Code Generation:**
   Generates a unique QR code from the public URL so that you can easily monitor render status on any device.

 - **Custom Logging:**
   Implements a custom logging mechanism using Python’s logging module that aggregates messages (asset loading, BVH generation, compositing, errors, etc.) into a log console for real-time debugging.

-- **Icon-Based Status Indicators:**
-   Displays the status of Dependencies, IPv6, and the Server using Blender's built-in icons:
-   - **Tick (✔):** Indicates that Dependencies are activated, IPv6 is enabled, or the Server is running (either waiting for a connection or with a client connected).
-The color of the tick depends on your Blender theme (typically green or a similar positive color).
-   - **Cross (✘):** Indicates that Dependencies are not activated, IPv6 is not enabled, or the Server is stopped.
-The color of the cross depends on your Blender theme (typically red or a similar negative color).
-   - **Question Mark (?):** Indicates that the Server has started and is currently waiting for a client connection (representing the yellow part of the process).
-The color of the question mark depends on your Blender theme.

-- **Active Server Button:**
-   The **Stop Server** button will have a blue highlight when the server is running, visually indicating that the server is active.

 ## Evolution of the Addon